WeiDu-CSB/TPD-Kinetic-Model/README.md

 # Demo Instructions
-Purpose and outputs for each directory of scripts:
+Purpose and output for each directory of scripts:
 - BRD: BRD system, reproduce Figure 2A/2B.
 Adapt this to simulate time course degradation response of your target of interest.
 - KINOME: KINOME system, generate results for Figure 3.
 Adapt this to fit degradation rate from single dose degradation level measurement of your target of interest.
 - LANDSCAPE: BTK system, reproduce Figure 4A/4B.
 Adapt this to simulate degradability landscape of your target of interest.